stephane/libmodbus/ISSUE_TEMPLATE.md

    to decide about a backport as soon as a bugfix is available.
    Otherwise you (distribution user) will be asked to do so explicitly.

-When you get here and you are still convinced that you want report a bug:
+When you get here and you are still convinced that you want to report a bug:

  - *Use a clear and decriptive title* for the issue to identify